abdulaziz-M895/Guess-the-Word-Game/README.md

 ## Credits

-This game is created by [Your Name].
+This game is created by Elzero Web School.